Exploring Transfer Learning with T5: the Text-To-Text Transfer Transformer

 Conclusion

 T5 represents a significant leap in the field of NLP, demonstrating the power of transfer learning and the versatility of a text-to-text framework.
 We encourage researchers and developers to explore T5 and leverage its capabilities in their projects.
-Check out the Colab Notebook to get started!
+Check out the to get started!

 Acknowledgements